-The radiant of the Ophiuchid meteor shower is at around right ascension 16h10m, declination -23°.
-At midnight, it appears 14° above your southern horizon from London (click to change).
+The radiant of the Ophiuchid meteor shower is at around right ascension 17h20m, declination 20°S, as shown by the green cross on the planetarium above.
 All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.

 The Moon will be 17 days old at the time of peak activity, and being so close to Full Moon will severely limit the observations that will be possible.